akulim/ssuperrmarket-checkout-system/README.md

 6. Total transaction

 ## How To Use
-Download the file, and run it with the Python console: `run ssmarket-checkout-system.py`
+Download the .py file, and run it on the terminal/Python console: `run ssmarket-main.py`

 ## Test Case Result